valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 #### Step 2

 Using the pyAudioAnalysis library we extract feature vectors for each second of the video.
 The aforementioned feature vectors contain mid term features related to Time-domain (Energy), Frequency-domain (Spectral) and Cepstral-domain features (MFCCs).
-For more information about audio features visit gitlink.
+For more information about audio features visit https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction.

 #### Step 3